-Note: If you have not used all of the community revitalization enhancement district credit, the unused portion should be carried over to next year's tax return.
+Note.
+If you have not used all of the community revitalization enhancement district credit, the unused portion should be carried over to next year's tax return.

-For more information, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN, 46204, or visit their Web site at www.in.gov/iedc
+For more information, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN, 46204, or visit their website at http://iedc.in.gov

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 36 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 37 for additional limitations.